Victoran0/ainterview/README.md

 ## 10. Unique Selling Proposition (USP)

-**AInterviewer** offers a highly personalized and intelligent coaching experience, combining:
+**AInterview** offers a highly personalized and intelligent coaching experience, combining:

 - Resume-driven question generation
 - Deep, actionable feedback
 - Personalized study plans
 - Premium user experience

-Unlike generic practice tools, AInterviewer strives to deliver a **top-tier AI coach**, replicating the adaptability and insight of a human expert using the latest in **LLM** and **agentic AI** technologies.
+Unlike generic practice tools, AInterview strives to deliver a **top-tier AI coach**, replicating the adaptability and insight of a human expert using the latest in **LLM** and **agentic AI** technologies.

 ---